Guitarheroua/boardgames-translations/FoggyIsland/language/en/GamePlay.md

 1. Players should apply ability of mercenary character when placing token face up (happened on Sunny or Cloudy weather).
 2. Players cannot apply ability of mercenary character when placing token face down (happened on Foggy weather).
 Exceptions are [Pig Trader](BasicCharactersDescription.md#pig-trader), [Cat Aristocrat](MercenaryCharactersDescription.md#cat-aristocrat), and [Crow King](MercenaryCharactersDescription.md#crow-king), their abilities work as usual.
+   > **Note: All characters token with white background cannot be moved by any of Mercenary character's effect.
+They do not bring any points to players.**

 ### Additional round rules